-LORD has also commercialized another epoxy, LORD CoolTherm EP-2000 Thermally Conductive Epoxy Encapsulant, to address the customer need for a thermally conductive, low-viscosity material that can penetrate into tight windings and/or between fine wires.
-This material has the same high temperature stability as CoolTherm EP-3500 encapsulant but a lower thermal conductivity of about 2 W/m∙K. In customer testing, CoolTherm EP-2000 encapsulant has provided more than 20°C lower temperature, as well has high-temperature and high-pressure stability.
+LORD has also commercialized another epoxy, LORD CoolTherm EP-2000 Thermally Conductive Epoxy Encapsulant, to address the customer's need for a thermally conductive, low-viscosity material that can penetrate tight windings and/or between fine wires.
+This material has the same high-temperature stability as CoolTherm EP-3500 encapsulant but a lower thermal conductivity of about 2 W/m∙K. In customer testing, CoolTherm EP-2000 encapsulant has provided more than 20°C lower temperature, as well as high-temperature and high-pressure stability.

 The latest tests confirm what Shafigh Nategh, now a Ph.D., reported in 2013: Motors potted with thermally conductive materials can achieve better performance than unpotted or epoxy-potted motors.
 Our studies show that:

 The decrease in hot spot temperature, depending on current, can enable motor designers to: